andrewrichmond26/andrewrichmond26/README.md

 ## Hi there 👋
+I'm a University of Strathclyde student, currently studying Computer Science.
+I'm currently working on university and personal projects.
+This is a new GitHub account.
 <!--
 **andrewrichmond26/andrewrichmond26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.